codefellows/seattle-iOS-401d8/07-core-data-hotel/class-34/README.md

 ## Technical Requirements
 * Finish up any functionality from previous labs.
+* If not done as part of yesterday's stretch goal, create a `HotelService` class that should abstract and your application's business logic:
+  * booking reservations
+  * checking availability for `Room`s
-* Write 5 additional unit tests, with a minimum of 10 assertions, for your project.
-What you test is your decision and be creative!
+* Write 5 additional unit tests, with a minimum of 10 assertions, for the Model layer of your project.
   * Remember these best practices with testing in iOS though:
     * F.I.R.S.T - Fast, Isolated, Repeatable, Self-verifying, Timely
     * Do not test Apple's methods(alloc, init, addObject, append, viewDidLoad, etc).